 The oracle consists of a perfect measuring device and a store, or memory, that contains a precise value-call it τ for Turing-of some physical quantity.
 (The memory might, for example, resemble a capacitor storing an exact amount of can be exactly simulated by a universal Turing machine.)
-Even among experts, Turing's matical theory of hypercomputation, tasks such as that of distinguishing theorems from nontheorems in arithmetic are able.
-Even a debugger nificant advances since researchers
+Even among experts, Turing's In the exotic mathepioneering theoretical concept of a hypermachine matical theory of hypercomputation, tasks such